jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 Instruction FORWARD
 -------------------

-Inconsistency with Message~new and Object~run.
+Inconsistency with `Message~new` and `Object~run`.
-Here, ARRAY is followed by a list of arguments.
+Here, `ARRAY` is followed by a list of arguments.
-There, "Array" is followed by a mandatory array.
-"Individual" is followed by a list of arguments.
+There, `"Array"` is followed by a mandatory array. `"Individual"` is followed by a list of arguments.

-exprn is a directory of named arguments.
+`exprn` is a directory of named arguments.

     >>-FORWARD--+------------+--+---+--------------------+--+-------------------------+---+--+------------------+--+----------------+--+-------------+----><
                 +--CONTINUE--+  |   +--ARGUMENTS--expra--+  +--NAMEDARGUMENTS--exprd--+   |  +--MESSAGE--exprm--+  +--CLASS--exprs--+  +--TO--exprt--+